kkumyk/server-logs-daily-data-pipeline/README.md

 # Refresh service-account's auth-token for this session:
 gcloud auth application-default login

-# Initialize configuration and import plugins for Google provider: cd to the folder with the Terraform config files and run the following command:
+# Initialize configuration and import plugins for Google provider -
+# cd to the folder with the Terraform config files and run the following command:
 terraform init

 # Create resources with Terraform plan; add your project ID when prompted: